 Consider Direct Enrollment to Study Abroad

-Whether you want to visit for a summer, semester, or full school year, direct university enrollment can be an excellent way to study abroad in France on a budget.
-This cost-friendly method usually bypasses third-party providers (and their fees), though can also be arranged through a designated program if you need the extra assistance -- but be prepared to pay extra for the help.
+Whether you want to visit for a summer, semester, or entire school year, direct university enrollment can be an excellent way to study abroad in France on a budget.
+This cost-friendly method usually bypasses third-party providers (and their fees).
+However, it can also be arranged through a designated program if you need the extra assistance -- but be prepared to pay extra for the help.

 Tips for Enrolling in a French University

-If you want to apply to attend a French University for study abroad, there are some things you should know that'll help make the process easy and budget-friendly.
+If you want to apply to study abroad at a French University, there are some things you should know that'll help make the process easy and budget-friendly.

 - Having a grasp of the French language will provide more direct enrollment options (especially for full-year enrollment).
 In order to enroll for a full year, you may have to take a standardized French test to qualify.